Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 #### Configuration

 To understand if the tool needed extra configuration, we first executed it with the default settings.
-After analyzing the report, we've decided to don't add further configurations, since, in our point of view, no filtering was necessary.
+After analyzing the report, we've decided not to add further configurations, since, from our point of view, the default rules and configuration were appropriate for our project, and no extra filtering was necessary.

-> TODO: Maybe just say that we didn't change anything?

 #### Report

 The [initial report](reports/spotbugs/spotbugs_01.pdf) produced by SpotBugs identifies 32 bugs and 0 errors.
 We can also verify that all the bugs reported belong to the classes of the project and gui directories or to the main class of the application.
 All the reported bugs have medium priority.
 We can verify that the bugs have different categories: `MALICIOUS_CODE`, `BAD_PRACTICE`, `EXPERIMENTAL`, `PERFORMANCE`, `STYLE` and `CORRECTNESS`.

 Most of them are true bugs that should be addressed, even though they are only of medium priority.
-> Are they ??
-Yeis

 #### Bugs Found